Who won Kasanganay vs Silveira?

 Kasanganay vs Silveira form

-Kasanganay had beaten 4 of his last 5 opponents, stopping 2 of them, going to the judges twice.
+Kasanganay had won all 5 of his most recent fights, stopping 2 opponents and going to the judges 3 times.

 Silveira had beaten 4 of his last 5 opponents, stopping 3 of them, going the distance once.

-In his last fight leading up to this contest, he had won against Ty Flores at PFL 7 on 4th August 2023 by knockout in the 1st round at Boeing Center, San Antonio, United States.
+In his last fight leading up to this contest, he had beaten Ty Flores at PFL 7 on 4th August 2023 by knockout in the 1st round at Boeing Center, San Antonio, United States.

-Previous to that, he had beaten Delan Monte at PFL 4 on 8th June 2023 by knockout in the 1st round at Overtime Elite Arena, Atlanta.
+Previous to that, he had defeated Delan Monte at PFL 4 on 8th June 2023 by knockout in the 1st round at Overtime Elite Arena, Atlanta.

-Going into that contest, he had defeated Sam Kei at PFL 1 on 1st April 2023 by submission in the 1st round at The Theater - Virgin Hotels, Las Vegas.
+Going into that contest, he was victorious against Sam Kei at PFL 1 on 1st April 2023 by submission in the 1st round at The Theater - Virgin Hotels, Las Vegas.

-Before that, he had been beaten by Omari Akhmedov at PFL 2022 #7 on 5th August 2022 by unanimous decision in their 3 round contest at Hulu Theater at Madison Square Garden, New York City.
+Before that, he had lost to Omari Akhmedov at PFL 2022 #7 on 5th August 2022 by unanimous decision in their 3 round contest at Hulu Theater at Madison Square Garden, New York City.

-He was victorious against Marthin Hamlet Nielsen at PFL 2022 #4 on 17th June 2022 by knockout in the 1st round at Overtime Elite Arena, Atlanta.
+He had won against Marthin Hamlet Nielsen at PFL 2022 #4 on 17th June 2022 by knockout in the 1st round at Overtime Elite Arena, Atlanta.

 Activity check

-In terms of activity leading into the fight, Joshua Silveira had been fighting more than Impa Kasanganay.
+In terms of activity leading into the fight, Impa Kasanganay had been fighting more than Joshua Silveira.

 What were the odds on Kasanganay vs Silveira?